Agustín Gómez (footballer, born 1983): Career

-Gómez started his senior career with Nueva Chicago in 2003, which would turn out to be the first of three separate spells with the club.
+Gómez started his senior career with Nueva Chicago in 2003, which would turn out to be the first of his three separate spells with the club.
 He departed the then-Argentine Primera División team in 2004 to join Villa Dálmine of Primera C Metropolitana, prior to returning a year after.
 Gómez's secondary spell lasted two years, by which point he had appeared twice in the top-flight for Nueva Chicago.
 2007 saw Gómez join Quilmes, but he failed to feature during the 2007–08 Primera B Nacional and subsequently left to sign for Atlanta in 2008.
 Six appearances followed for the club in Primera B Metropolitana.

-On 30 June 2009, Nueva Chicago resigned Gómez for a second time; with them now playing in the same division as Atlanta.
+On 30 June 2009, Nueva Chicago signed Gómez for a second time; with them now playing in the same division as Atlanta.
 He would go on to be selected in eighty-one matches across the 2009–10 and 2010–11 campaigns.
 Midway through the 2011–12 season, Gómez completed a return to Primera C Metropolitana's Villa Dálmine.
-The club were promoted to Primera B Metropolitana in his first season as champions.
+In his first season, the club were promoted to Primera B Metropolitana as champions.
 He departed the team two and a half years and sixty-eight games later.
 Subsequent spells with Deportivo Morón and Almagro preceded a reunion with Atlanta.

 In August 2017, Gómez joined Barracas Central.
 He belatedly made his club debut on 25 January 2018, playing the full duration of a 2–0 victory over Talleres in Primera B Metropolitana.
 They finished the campaign sixth, reaching the play-offs where they were knocked out by Defensores de Belgrano.
 Deportivo Riestra agreed to sign Gómez on loan in June 2018.